timo-juhani/timo-juhani.github.io/_posts/2021-9-10-path-traversal-to-hack-vpn.md

 /var/www/images/../../../etc/passwd
 ```

-This could have been prevented by not allowing passing user input to file system APIs.
+This could have been prevented by not passing user provided inputs to file system APIs.
 Application should always validate user input agains white-listed values.
 Also application could verify that the input begins from the expected base folder and not from root folder as the example above suggests.

 Hindsight is the best but I believe this attack type could have been detected in the product security testing phase by well-known fuzzing techniques.
 For tinkerers like me there is a command-line tool called DotDotPwn which provides a practical example of how path traversal fuzzing would look like.